Airglow is caused by sunlight exciting ions in the atmosphere of Earth. This causes faint light to be emitted is called airglow.

 Since the time it was first discovered by Angstrom in 1868, studying airglow has been a challenging task.
 Dayglow is not easily visible or recordable from here on Earth, while the intensity of twilightglow and nightglow is not always strong enough to gather all the information desired.
 Here on Earth, spectroscopes are used to study which electromagnetic emissions make up airglow.
 Space travel now makes such observations easier and more accurate.
 ICON and GOLD are two of NASA’s near-Earth satellites that study the changes in airglow.

-Auroras vs. Airglow
+Difference between Auroras and Airglow

 Airglow might sound the same as the auroras that dazzle us near the magnetic poles of the Earth, but they’re created through different processes.
 The auroras are caused when solar wind composed of plasma (different from solar radiation) interacts with matter in the atmosphere near the magnetic poles of the Earth—the magnetosphere.